MicroStrategy/rest-api-docs/docs/common-workflows/analytics/sort-data.md

 - Sorting using the default attribute sort

-In MicroStrategy Developer, you can set a default attribute sort property, which is saved in the metadata.
+In Strategy Developer, you can set a default attribute sort property, which is saved in the metadata.
 To set this property, you specify an attribute form whose value will be used to sort the contents of any report that includes the attribute; you also specify whether the sort order will be ascending or descending.
 This default attribute sort property is automatically applied whenever the attribute is used in a report.

 - If you are creating a report instance that includes an attribute whose form has the default attribute sort property set and it is the only sorting criteria that will be used in the report, you do not have to specify the sort.
 This is because the default attribute sort is automatically applied whenever the attribute is used in a report.

 - If you are creating a report instance that includes an attribute whose form has the default attribute sort property set and it is one of the multiple sorting criteria that is used in the report, you must specify the sort in the hierarchical order where it should be applied.
 You provide the ID of the attribute.
 You do not have to specify the attribute form to use or the sort order because they are part of the default attribute sort property.

-You cannot set the default attribute sort property in MicroStrategy Web.
-It can only be set in MicroStrategy Developer.
+You cannot set the default attribute sort property in Strategy Web.
+It can only be set in Strategy Developer.

 ### Sample body parameter